 Submit your annual tax declaration (PIT)

-There are various PIT forms marked with different numbers but the most common form is PIT-37 for employees who do not run their own business and did not have any income from other countries in 2020.
+There are various PIT forms marked with different numbers but the most common form is PIT-37 for employees who do not run their own business and did not have any income from other countries in 2021.
+Detailed information on taxes is published in English on podatki.gov.pl

 The most convenient way of submitting your PIT is on-line via e-Urząd Skarbowy (eng. e-Tax Office) – the official government platform.
-Since the system is available only in Polish, it may be helpful to have a Polish-speaker assist you.
+The system is available now both in Polish and in English.
 The platform works in such a way that you don’t have to make any calculations by yourself because your tax information should already be available in your profile (based on the information provided by your employer).

 You can also decide to allocate 1% of your tax to a non-profit organisation (foundation, association) which collects donations e.g. for the benefit of someone's health.
 This option is available in the system together with a list of non-profit organisations.